Per-Transaction Booking Fees from Occasion

 You may decide to change who pays the per-transaction fee from business paying to having your customer pay.

-1. From your Occasion account, click on "Settings" on the top-right corner.
+1. In your workspace, click on "Settings" from the sidebar menu

 Common Questions: